Philzen/WebView-MultiTouch-Polyfill/README.md

 		WebClient wmp = new WebClient(webview);

+Refer to the [MainActivity](https://github.com/Philzen/Webview-MultiTouch-Polyfill-Demo/blob/master/src/com/changeit/wmpdemo/MainActivity.java) of the demo app to see the command in context.

 ### Enabling Multitouch for Phonegap 1.9+ (Cordova) projects

 - As above, but instead of `WebClient` use `CordovaWebClient`: